 how to make a referral to headspace

 You don't need a formal referral to come to headspace.
-If you want to refer yourself, call: 03 5671 5900, email: firstname.lastname@example.org or just drop in @ 5b Murray Street, Wonthaggi to book an appointment.
+If you want to refer yourself, call us!
+03 5671 5900, email: firstname.lastname@example.org or just drop in at 5b Murray Street, Wonthaggi to book an appointment.

 Families, carers or friends can refer a young person to headspace Wonthaggi and our headspace Outreach Locations.
 The young person needs to be aware of the referral, agree to it and be willing to meet with a headspace Youth Access Worker.
-To make a referral on behalf of a young person, please call 03 5671 5900 and we will contact the young person to make an appointment.
+To make a referral on behalf of a young person, call us!
+03 5671 5900 and we will contact the young person to make an appointment.

 Referrals from GPs (General Practitioners/Doctors) should include a mental health care plan for the young person that is submitted with the GP referral form.
 The referral form and mental health care plan should be sent through to us through email HERE.